mipnorip/mipnorip/README.md

 ### Hi 👋

-My name is Ilya, I am 19 years old, I am studying in college for an information security specialist.
+My name is Ilya, I am 19 years old, studying in college for an information security specialist.

 I am programming on Python :snake:.